ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

    - When CoRAL is used, any element 'app_group_del' and/or 'app_group_add' is included.

+Furthermore, the Group Manager MUST perform the same authorization checks defined for the processing of a PUT request to a group-configuration resource in {{configuration-resource-put}}.
+That is, the Group Manager MUST verify that the requesting Administrator has a "Write" permission applicable to the targeted group-configuration resource.

-If no error occurs, the Group Manager performs the following actions.
+If no error occurs and the PATCH/iPATCH request is successfully processed, the Group Manager performs the following actions.

 First, the Group Manager updates the group-configuration resource, consistently with the values indicated in the PATCH/iPATCH request from the Administrator.